My name is Kobi Golan, a Fashion Designer.

 At age 14, I became a student at the fashion academy in Rishon Letzion and continued to learn sewing, cutting, and pattern making with private tutors.

-At the age of 17, I designed a collection of prom dresses that was published in the media.
-A year later I started an internship with the designer Victor (Vivi) Bellaish.
+At the age of 17, I designed a ball gown collection that was published in the press.
+A year later.
+I began my internship with the designer Victor Vivi Bellaish.

 At 19, I was accepted to Shenkar College of Engineering, Design.
 I studied four years of fashion designing while working in the local fashion industry with wedding dress designers - Yoav Rish and Lior Charchy.

 My final project at Shenkar revolved around Bedouin women.

 Throughout this project, I was exposed to traditional Bedouin handmade embroidery.
 I visited the markets in the Negev (a desert-like part of Israel), which made me implement the many aspects of the Israeli society in my designs.